kachark/mads/examples/README.md

 cargo run --example clohessy_wiltshire
 ```

-The examples will output a csv file with the trajectories of each of the simulated dynamics models.
+The examples will output a csv file in the run directory with the trajectories of each of the Entities which have a FullState component.

-With this data, the reader is encouraged to use third-party tools to generate plot or animations.
+With this data, the reader is encouraged to use third-party tools to generate plots or animations.

 An example in python is shown:
 ```python